Coyle, Krejci score for Bruins in 2-0 win over Hurricanes

 Carolina had another great chance a few minutes earlier when Nino Niederreiter hit the post on a backhand from in front of Halak, who got his 49th career shutout.

+“These ones sting.
+These ones are the ones that are hard to come back from, so we’re going to have to pick the pieces up tomorrow,” Brind’Amour said.

-NOTES: Halak was playing in his 500th career game. … It was the first meeting between Boston and Carolina since the Bruins swept the Hurricanes 4-0 in the Eastern Conference finals. … Bergeron was out for the seventh time in nine games with a lower-body injury.
+NOTES: Krejci’s goal was the 200th of his career.
+“I didn’t really think about it.
+It’s just a number,” Krejci said. … It was the first meeting between Boston and Carolina since the Bruins swept the Hurricanes 4-0 in the Eastern Conference finals. … Bergeron was out for the seventh time in nine games with a lower-body injury.

 UP NEXT